KhartesViewer/khartes/README.md

 who provided invaluable user feedback and suggestions while I was developing khartes;
-* A [cash prize](https://scrollprize.substack.com/p/segmentation-tooling-winners-new), which I appreciated for its monetary value, but more so for the recognition of the work done up to that time, and for the encouragement to continue.
+* A [cash prize](https://scrollprize.substack.com/p/segmentation-tooling-winners-new), which I appreciated for its monetary value, but more so for the recognition of the work done so far, and for the encouragement to continue.

 So a big "Thank You" to the sponsors and organizers of the Vesuvius Challenge!